vckie/vckie.github.io/_posts/2025-11-26-SIEM rules flaw.md

   - detection-engineering
 ---

-# The Hidden Flaw in Your SIEM: How Attackers Bypass Email Detection Rules Using Substring Whitelisting

-**A critical detection gap that may have been lurking in your environment for years**
+**A critical detection gap that may have been lurking in your environment for years, See How Attackers Bypass Email Detection Rules Using Substring Whitelisting**

 ---